 Noxen is a tiny town located in the state of Pennsylvania.
 With a population of 643 people and just one neighborhood, Noxen is the 933rd largest community in Pennsylvania.
 Noxen has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Noxen, you'll notice that it is more blue-collar than most other communities in America.
-40.61% of Noxen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Noxen is generally considered to be a blue-collar town.
+40.61% of the Noxen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Noxen is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Noxen who work in office and administrative support (9.17%), sales jobs (8.73%), and healthcare suport services (6.55%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Noxen has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Noxen has few renters and college students.
 But the biggest reason it is quieter in Noxen than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Noxen may be for you.